lynnfaraday/aresmush.com/tutorials/config/fs3combat_weapons.md

 * Only explosive weapons can use the `combat/explode` action.
 * Suppressive weapons cannot attack; they can only use the `combat/suppress` action.
 This is suitable for things like ECM jamming, or smoke/flashbang grenades.

+{% tip %}
-> **Tip** Even though anti-vehicle missiles technically "explode", they are designed more for armor piercing capability than hitting multiple targets or creating shrapnel.
+Even though anti-vehicle missiles technically "explode", they are designed more for armor piercing capability than hitting multiple targets or creating shrapnel.
 The 'Ranged' type probably fits better for them.
+{% endtip %}

 ### is_automatic